ryan-weil/ryan-weil.github.io/_posts/2024-02-25-AGENT-TESLA-1.md

 ![alt text](/images/at1/image-55.png)

 At this point, the injection type used is irrelevant (although if you are curious in this case it does use process hollowing).
-Since the payloaad has already been decrypted, we can simply dump that byte array `fjjMqxMfW1UDxAHtaE.obLq1XEEqU` from the `static fields` pane in dnSpy.
+Since the payload has already been decrypted, we can simply dump that byte array `fjjMqxMfW1UDxAHtaE.obLq1XEEqU` from the `static fields` pane in dnSpy.

 Opening the dumped file in dnSpy confirms that it is indeed Agent Tesla